0xPolygonID/docs/docs/verifier/query-builder.md

 ### Query Type

-The protocol allows selection between two query types:
+The protocol allows selection between three query types:

 1. **Condition:** This type allows the prover to demonstrate that a specific condition is met without revealing the underlying data.
 It maintains data privacy by cryptographically verifying the condition.
 An example is proving legal age for entry into a venue without disclosing the actual age.

 2. **Selective disclosure:** Use this when you need the prover to reveal specific data stored in their credential.
 This option discloses the actual value of an attribute to the verifier.
 For instance, instead of just requesting proof proving legal age, it would disclose the prover's actual age to the verifier.

+3. **Credential issued:** Use this when you need the prove that credential with a specific type has been issued, but not to reveal any information.

-Choose "Condition" for privacy-preserving verification, or "Selective disclosure" for cases where revealing specific information is necessary.
+Choose "Condition" for privacy-preserving verification, "Selective disclosure" for cases where revealing specific information is necessary, "Credential issued" when you need to ensure the fact of credential issuance.

 ### Operator